 By contrast, a soft fork represents a divergence with limited technical implications – e.g., new transactions can still be acknowledged by old nodes.

-Three of the more popular, non-compatible hard forked versions of the original Bitcoin Core software are Bitcoin Gold (BTG), Bitcoin SV (BSV), and Bitcoin Cash (BCH).
-You an see these at vastly different price points on price chart websites like CoinGecko.
+Three of the more popular, non-compatible hard-forked versions of the original Bitcoin Core software are Bitcoin Gold (BTG), Bitcoin SV (BSV), and Bitcoin Cash (BCH).
+You can see these at vastly different price points on price chart websites like CoinGecko.

 How to Be a Bitcoin Node and Earn Money Solving Crypto Puzzles

-Unfortunately, due to the high global Bitcoin mining hashrate — its computational power, you’ll need dedicated hardware known as application specific integrated circuits (ASICs) and to join a mining pool to make mining profitable.
-One place from which you can buy ASICs is Bitmain, but due to high demand, they’re expensive.
+Unfortunately, due to the high global Bitcoin mining hash rate — its computational power, you’ll need dedicated hardware known as application-specific integrated circuits (ASICs) to join a mining pool to make mining profitable.
+One place where you can buy ASICs is Bitmain, but they’re expensive due to high demand.